 It is mandatory that all Observers carry with them fish identification guides.
-On your species identification forms, record scientific names to minimize confusion.
+On your species identification forms, it's a good habit to include scientific names to minimize confusion.
 Common names for a fish are highly variable among fishermen and sometimes the same common name is used for entirely different fish.
 It is advisable however that all Observers commit to memory and be able to identify most of their common species, as there will be no time onboard to follow long identification keys.

-10.7 Fish and Invertebrate Forms/Instructions
+15.7 Fish and Invertebrate Forms/Instructions

-10.7.1 Fish / Invertebrate Length Frequencies
+15.7.1 Fish / Invertebrate Length Frequencies

-Complete the Fish/Invertebrate Length Frequency Form for each sampled haul if length measurements of fish or invertebrates were collected (
+Complete the Fish/Invertebrate Length Frequency Form for each sampled haul if length measurements of fish or invertebrates were collected (Figure 15-12).